-This is an essential step in the process.
+The visioning process is an essential step.
 Invest the time necessary to have thoughtful conversation about ministry and mission.
 What role has music played in the ministry of your congregation?
 What resources are currently available?
 What is the future vision of music in your congregation?
 These conversations will inform the position(s) you will create.
 You can then determine fair and realistic expectations to support the congregation’s vision and resources.

 5. Form a search committee

-In many contexts a search committee manages the recruitment and hiring process.
+In many contexts a search committee manages the recruitment and hiring process, which may be informed by congregational policy.
 It is important for the search committee to include individuals who understand and support the church’s music ministry and vision, and it is beneficial to include a wide representation of the congregation and pastoral leadership.

 6. Translate vision into a position description